Persona 2: Innocent Sin (PlayStation)

 Hate the battle background you're fighting on?
-Learn how to change it right here.
+Learn how to change it here.

 | Dialogue Test List|

 View your favorite moments before battles (including unused ones).

 There's four unused Bolontiku bosses that go unused.
 They can be seen shortly before the boss battle starts, which you can only fight five normally.
 These four share the same stats as the other five, however they have access to all of the dark versions of Ultimate Persona spells, making them more difficult to deal with.
 It's very likely these were meant to be faced after defeating five of them or possibly used for testing.

 There's three pieces of the boss called Devil Joker.
 All of these pieces have their own unique spell set, including two spells that you never see in the game due to the boss being not being seen as the rumor to trigger them goes unused.
-Also due to all pieces not in their correct battle scenario similar to Great Father, the sprite will be invisible and will softlock the game if they attack.
+Also, due to all pieces not in their correct battle scenario similar to Great Father, the sprite will be invisible and will softlock the game if they attack.